gibbz00/evolve/README.md

 | Live USB |       | TBA            | TBA           |                                        |

 *Partly because the chosen bootloader does not support legacy BIOS, and partly because newer Windows versions don't work on BIOS systems.

+Check out [ARCHITECTURE.md](ARCHITECTURE.md) for a high level introcution to how it all works, and [CONFIGURING.md](CONFIGURING.md) for an explanation on how to configure `evolve.env`.

 # Usage